jhoerr/cloudmesh-manual/docs/_sources/cmd5.rst.txt

 If you have an example on how to mount the yaml file please let us know and we add it here.

-.. warning:: If you installed the plugin `cloudmesh-cloud` you will be using
-             the file cloudmesh4.yaml and not cloudmehs.yaml